vercel/hyper/.github/ISSUE_TEMPLATE/Bug_Report.md

 ---
 name: 🦖 Bug Report
-description: Did something not work as expected ?
+description: Did something not work as expected?
 ---

 <!---